zhliau/fika-headless-docker/README.md

     + [Building](#building)
     + [Using an Nvidia GPU in the container](#using-an-nvidia-gpu-in-the-container)

+# 🧙 Features
+- 🐎 Run Fika Dedicated client fully headless in docker container, with or without GPU on the docker host.
+- 🔄 Supports [Corter-ModSync](https://github.com/c-orter/modsync/), to automatically keep dedicated client mods up to date
+- 🔨 Automatic restart on raid end, to manage container memory usage
+- 🚚 Automatic purging of EFT `Logs/` dir, to clear out large logfiles due to logspam
+- 🍬 Optionally use Nvidia GPU when running the client, still completely headless without a real display

 # 👻 Dedicated Client

 ## What is a Dedicated Client?